DataSeer/sciscore-tools/README.md

 - The Python scripts/libraries are encapsulated in a web server (API).
 - The container must be "connected" to the DataSeer (DS) file system (FS). *It will "share" the same FS.*
 - You should not open the port used by the container (internal, non-public process).
 - It will write the results files (report.json and [DS ID file].csv) directly to the DS FS.
-You must add these files in the DS worklow
+You must manage these files in the DS worklow

 ## Install